b4rkod/.nhk/README.md

 # .nhk
 nhk is a modal desktop environment based atop dwm.

+only working distro is still arch cause i went through a stupid situation recently but give me time.

 ----------------------------